python/devguide/documentation/markup.rst

 .. describe:: exc

    The name of an exception.
 A dotted name may be used.

+.. describe:: deco

+   The name of a decorator.
+A dotted name may be used.

 The name enclosed in this markup can include a module name and/or a class name.
 For example, ``:func:`filter``` could refer to a function named ``filter`` in